AmyLee91/IAPTestingDemo/README.md

 # IAPHelper

-# How to Validate Receipts
+# How to Validate Receipts Locally

 # IAPTestingDemo Example